dosydon/semantic_scholar_button/README.md

 #Semantic Scholar Button (Unofficial)
-Semantic Scholar Button is a simple google chrome extension that lets you look up scholary articles on [Semantic Scholar](https://www.semanticscholar.org/) within a small popup window.
 Note: This is an unofficial extension, and is not related to semanticscholar.org.

+Semantic Scholar Button is a simple google chrome extension that lets you look up scholary articles on [Semantic Scholar](https://www.semanticscholar.org/) from a small popup window.

 ## Installation